jcopperman/idntty/README.md

    ```bash
    pip install RPi.GPIO pyserial
    ```
-3. **Configuration**: Replace the relay_gpio_pin value in the script with the actual GPIO pin number you're using.
+3. **Configuration**: The relay_gpio_pin value in the script is currently set to GPIO pin number 26.

 ## Usage
-1. **Running the Script**: Execute the script on your Raspberry Pi.
+1. **Running the Script**: Execute the script on the Raspberry Pi via SSH.
   ```bash
   python 2fa.py
   ```